dirkwhoffmann/vAmiga/Documentation/References/Configuration/Compatibility.md

 - **Emulate dropped register writes**

-  Under certain circumstances, writing into a DMA pointer register has no effect.
-On a real Amiga, this happens when the pointer register was used internally exactly one cycle before the update would happen.
-By enabling this option, vAmiga will check for this condition and drop the write if necessary.
+  Under certain circumstances writing to a DMA pointer register has no effect.
+On a real Amiga this happens when the pointer register has been used internally exactly one cycle before the update would happen.
+If you enable this option, vAmiga will check for the drop condition and abort the write operation if necessary.

 ## Timing

 - **Sync CIA accesses with E-clock**

-  Both Complex Interace Adapters (CIAs) are driven by the M68000 CPU's E-clock, a special signal that is output at a frequency equal to one tenth of the native clock rate.
-Before the CPU can read or write a CIA register, it must synchronize with the E clock, which slightly slows down program execution.
-If you disable this option, synchronization with the E clock is skipped.
+  Both Complex Interace Adapters (CIAs) are driven by the so-called *E-clock*, a special signal that is output by the CPU with a frequency equal to one tenth of the native clock rate.
+Before the CPU can read or write a CIA register, it must synchronize with the E-clock, which slightly slows down program execution.
+If you disable this option, synchronization with the E-clock is skipped.
 In this case vAmiga can access CIA registers as fast as all other memory cells.

 ## Floppy drives

 - **Speed**

-  vAmiga can emulate two different DMA modes for floppy drives: Standard DMA mode (compatible, but slow) and Turbo DMA mode (fast, but less compatible).
-In Standard DMA mode, vAmiga performs three DMA accesses per scan line, just like the original Amiga does.
+  vAmiga offers two different DMA modes for floppy drives: Standard DMA mode (compatible, but slow) and Turbo DMA mode (fast, but less compatible).

+  - **Standard DMA mode**

-  To speed up Standard DMA mode, drives can be run with an acceleration factor.
-In this case, several words are transferred in a single DMA slot.
+    In standard DMA mode, vAmiga performs three DMA accesses per scan line, just like the original Amiga.
+To speed up, drives can be operated with an acceleration factor.
+In this case, the emulator transfers multiple words in a single DMA slot, something the original machine obviously can't do.

+  - **Turbo DMA mode**

     Turbo DMA is applied when the drive speed is set to *Infinite*.
-In this mode, data is transferred immediately when the DSKLEN register is written.
-Although this mode is far from being accurate, many games and demos can be run in this mode with no issues.
+In this mode, data is transferred immediately when the DSKLEN register is written to.
+Although this mode is far from precise, many games and demos can be run in this mode without any issues.

 - **Emulate mechanical delays**

-  When this option is enabled, vAmiga imposes stricter timing constraints.
+  When this option is enabled, vAmiga applies more stringent timing.
 That is, it emulates the acceleration and deceleration phases of the drive motor as well as the delay caused by the movement of the drive head from one cylinder to the next.

 - **Piracy**